who1sm3/N3WBEES-WRITEUP/WGMY2024/Writeup.md

 ## 📚 Overview

-> *"When Thanos snapped his fingers, half of the flag was blipped.
-We need the Avengers to retrieve the other half.
-There's no flag in the movie, but there is a slash flag on the server (Please do not perform any brute forcing, enumeration, or scanning.
-Not useful nor needed)"*
+> *"Partial traffic packet captured from hacked machine, can you analyze the provided pcap file to extract the message from the packet perhaps by reading the packet data?"*

-> *"Author: KD_Kasturi"*
+> *"Author: Ap0k4L1p5"*

 ## ✨ Walkthrough